HarshSharma0801/keploy-prototype/README.md

-# Keploy Contract Testing Prototype (GSOC’25 Enhancement Simulation)
+# Keploy Contract Testing Prototype

 ## Overview
 Keploy is a contract testing tool designed to streamline API contract validation for microservices.
-This enhanced prototype demonstrates advanced features as proposed for GSOC’25, including schema versioning, unified schema management, advanced validation, and provider-driven contract testing.
+This enhanced prototype demonstrates advanced features as proposed for including schema versioning, unified schema management, advanced validation, and provider-driven contract testing.

 ---